gayatrig19/we-travellers-frontend/README.md

 ### Console errors

 ## Deployment

 ### Version Control

+- The front-end website is developed using CI gitpod template.
+- Code has been pushed to repository on Github with following git commands:

+    - ``git add`` . - to add files ready to commit
+    - ``git commit -m "message"`` - to commit the code to local repository ready to be pushed
+    - ``git push`` - final command used to push committed code to remote repo on Github

 ### Deploying in Heroku

+- The project has been deployed on Heroku as follows:
+  - Use: ``pip freeze > requirements.txt`` to add external libraries to the deployed app.
+  - Create Heroku account
+  - In the top right, click 'New'
+  - Click 'Create new app'
+  - Give your app a name and select your region from drop down
+  - Click 'Create new app'
+  - Scroll down to 'Buildpacks' section
+  - Click 'Add buildpack'
+  - Add Python as first dependency and select 'Save changes'
+  - Add node.js as a second dependency and save again (This is settings section done)
+  - Select 'Deploy' tab at the top
+  - Select ' Github' from 'Deployment method'
+  - type the name of how you called project in Github and click 'search'
+  - Scroll down and select manual deployment method
+  - You can also use Auto deployment method to allow the project to update every time you push the code.
+  - You can now click to view the app ready and running
+- For this project I used Manual deployment method to deploy the current state of the branch, every time I pushed the code from Gitpod.

+- Once you have the deployment of front end-done you can connect it to API:
+  - Go to your drf api in Heroku
+  - Add Config Vars within settings section:
+    - 'CLIENT_ORIGIN_DEV' as key with a value of: link to your local host (front-end) no quote
+      marks no forward slash at the end.
+    - 'CLIENT_ORIGIN' as key and value of: URL to your deployed front end repo from heroku
+    - In front end workspace install ``npm install axios``
+    - Create a folder 'API' --> AND FILE : 'axiosDefaults'
+    - At the top of the file import axios and define your baseURL which is the URL of your backend deployed API project
+    - Set content-type header to multi-part/form-data as the API will need to deal with images as well as text in it's requests.
+    - To avoid any CORS issues, set withCredentials to True.
+    - Import this file into App.js to be used across all pages

 ### Cloning the Repository

+1. On Github navigate to the repository
+2. Click "Code" drop down menu - a green button shown right above the file list.
+3. Copy the URL of the repository using "HTTPS", "SSH" or "Github CLI".
+4. Open Git Bash.
+5. Change the current working directory to the location where you want the cloned directory.
+6. Type "git clone", and then paste the URL copied earlier.
+7. Press enter to create local clone.
+A clone of the repository will now be created.

+For more details on how to clone the repository in order to create a copy for own use refer to the site: <https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository>

 ### Forking

+1. On Github navigate to the repository.
+2. Click "Fork" located towards top right corner on GitHub page.
+3. Select "owner" for the forked repository from the dropdown menu under "owner".
+4. It will create forked repo under the same name as original by default.
+But you can type a name in "Repository name" or add a description in "Description" box.
+5. Click on "Create fork".
+A forked repo is created.

+- Forking allows you to make any changes without affecting original project.
+You can send the the suggestions by submitting a pull request.
+Then the Project Owner can review the pull request before accepting the suggestions and merging them.
+- When you have fork to a repository, you don't have access to files locally on your device, for getting access you will need to clone the forked repository.
+- For more details on how to fork the repo, in order to for example suggest any changes to the project you can visit:<https://docs.github.com/en/get-started/quickstart/fork-a-repo>

 ## Credits